 • Co-occurring Disorders

-Substance use during pregnancy poses significant risks to both the mother and the developing fetus.
-When a pregnant woman uses substances such as alcohol, tobacco, prescription drugs, or illicit drugs, it can have serious and lasting consequences for the baby.
-In conclusion, substance use during pregnancy is a critical public health issue with far-reaching consequences.
-Education, prevention, and support are vital in helping pregnant women make healthier choices, ensuring the well-being of both the mother and the child.
+Substance use during pregnancy presents serious risks to both the mother and the developing fetus.
+The use of alcohol, tobacco, prescription medications, or illicit drugs by a pregnant woman can lead to severe and lasting effects on the baby.
+Therefore, substance use during pregnancy is a significant public health concern with wide-ranging implications.
+Education, prevention, and support are essential in helping pregnant women make healthier choices, and safeguarding the well-being of both the mother and the child.

 • Health Risks for the Mother